 Dear Collaborators,

-The level of solar activity continues to be extremely low.
-The visible
+The level of solar activity remains extremely low.
+The small bipolar

-today.
-No change is expected in flaring activity over the next 24-hour
+change in flaring activity expected in the next 24-hour period.

 See http://www.SolarMonitor.org for images and